EdleeDucay/BabyNames/README.md

 # BabyNames
-A program that reads information on a baby names database
+A program that reads information on a baby names database and implements functions to search the given data.